-- 833.2.1 BCSS Investigation by the Executive Director - a) Verbal confirmation of the violation with the member school; - b) Written "cease and desist" notification stating the circumstances of ineligibility and the fine (cc: athletic association and BCSS zone); and - c) The student-athlete(s) is not eligible unless an Eligibility Application is filed with BCSS and accepted by the Eligibility Officer.
+- a) Verbal confirmation of the violation with the member school; - b) Written "cease and desist" notification stating the circumstances of ineligibility and the fine (cc: athletic association and BCSS zone); and - c) The student-athlete(s) is not eligible unless an Eligibility Application is filed with BCSS and accepted by the Eligibility Officer.

-- a) Forfeiture of any competition in a BCSS activity in which the ineligible student-athlete(s) has participated; A \$50 fine per instance, to a maximum of \$500; this is separate from registration fines, should they be necessary; - b) The member school has ten (10) school days to pay the fine (all fines are payable to BCSS); and - c) If the fine is not paid within ten (10) school days, the team will not be eligible to compete in any BCSS activity until the fine payment is received.
+- Forfeiture of any competition in a BCSS activity in which the ineligible student-athlete(s) has participated; A \$50 fine per instance, to a maximum of \$500; this is separate from registration fines, should they be necessary; - b) The member school has ten (10) school days to pay the fine (all fines are payable to BCSS); and - c) If the fine is not paid within ten (10) school days, the team will not be eligible to compete in any BCSS activity until the fine payment is received.